 3. And Joseph Schumpeter?

-An economist and one of the 20th century’s greatest intellectuals.
+An economist and one of the 20th century’s greatest intellectuals in economies.
 His theory of “Dynamic Economic Growth” also known as “Creative Destruction” which is an increase in the capacity of an economy to produce goods and services, compared from one period of time to another.
 In my opinion within the current economical global situation it is difficult to be achieved.

 4. And Milton Friedmann?